evmos/evmos/docs/users/technical_concepts/encoding.md

 # Encoding

-Learn about the encoding formats used on Evmos. {synopsis}
+Learn about the encoding formats used on Evoblock. {synopsis}

 ## Pre-requisite Readings